AI Summary of Peer-Reviewed Research

 Research area:Medical educationInnovative Teaching MethodsInnovations in Medical Education

-What the researchers tested: This retrospective qualitative study examined 20 student pharmacists from two U.S. colleges who completed APPE elective rotations with I/R activities.
-Researchers collected responses to five structured I/R prompts and analyzed them thematically with two independent researchers using qualitative data analysis software.
+This was a retrospective qualitative study of 20 student pharmacists from two U.S. colleges who completed APPE elective rotations that included I/R activities.
+The researchers analyzed responses to five structured I/R prompts using thematic analysis by two independent researchers with qualitative data analysis software.

 Key points

-• 20 student pharmacists from two U.S. colleges were included.
+• Twenty student pharmacists from two U.S. colleges took part in APPE elective rotations with I/R activities.

-• Four themes emerged from the intention and reflection responses.
+• Four themes emerged from the students' responses, split between intention and reflection prompts.

 Disclosure